chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, it is not good to be reborn as a god.
 Many people think that it is a good thing to be a god.
 In fact, it is a big loss to be a god.

-Just keep consuming the blessings, not accumulating Reward;
+Just keep consuming the merit, not accumulating Reward;

 40